-Land and Buildings are shown at fair value or Depreciated Replacement Cost (DRC) for specialised properties.
+Land and Buildings are shown at fair value, this includes Existing Use Value (EUV) for many items or Depreciated Replacement Cost (DRC) for specialised properties.

 Investment Properties are shown at fair value.

 Vehicles, Plant, Furniture and Equipment are shown at depreciated historical cost.